Lamar Owens: United States v. MIDN First Class Lamar S. Owens Jr., USN

-Navy Secretary Donald C. Winter ruled his conduct "unsatisfactory" and ordered him discharged.
+The decision on Owens's future in the naval service was handled administratively.
+Owens appealed to Secretary of the Navy Donald C. Winter, and hundreds of alumni—including Heisman Trophy winners Roger Staubach and Joe Bellino— all who wrote letters in support of Owens graduating and to commission as an officer in the U.S. Navy.
+Secretary Donald C. Winter ruled his conduct "unsatisfactory" and ordered Owens to be discharged.
 On April 12, 2007, Owens was expelled.
-His education was valued at close to $136,000, but his debt was reduced to approximately $91,000 "in recognition of his noteworthy professional conduct", the Navy stated in a written statement.
+His education was valued at close to $136,000, but his debt was reduced to approximately $91,000 "in recognition of his noteworthy professional conduct" from the time the allegation was made until his expulsion, the Navy stated in a written statement.